imanishbarnwal/Events-And-Hackathons/README.md

 <summary> Offline Events </summary>
 <!-- Add events Fest etc must include locations & Valid Links -->

+### 1- GDG Cloud Community Days Trivandrum 2022 [Link](https://gdg.community.dev/events/details/google-gdg-cloud-trivandrum-presents-cloud-community-day-2022-trivandrum/)
+	     Application Closed
+***GDG Cloud Community Days 2022*** is a community organized cloud conference with industry experts presenting on exciting topics!
+Cloud Community Day is powered by a shared belief that when developers come together to exchange ideas, amazing things can happen.

+<br>**Location: Trivandrum, Kerela**</br>

+### 2- GDG Cloud Community Days Hyderabad 2022 [Link](https://gdg.community.dev/events/details/google-gdg-cloud-hyderabad-presents-cloud-community-days-hyderabad-2022-1/)
+	     Application Closed
+***GDG Cloud Community Days 2022*** is a flagship event organised by GDG Cloud communities in India to help you prepare for Google Cloud Certifications and help you in professional life to know and grow better on Cloud.
+Cloud Community Day is powered by a shared belief that when developers come together to exchange ideas, amazing things can happen.

+<br>**Location: Hyderabad, Telangana**</br>
 </details>

 ## :1st_place_medal: Hackathons